Marcel Nguyễn Tân Văn: Redemptorists (1944-1959)

 In June 1944, Van was accepted at the Redemptorist convent in Hanoi.
 He arrived on July 16, but was sent home due to his small size, since the religious brothers had a heavy work load.
-In effect, though he was only 16 years old, he looked like he was 12.
+In effect, though he was 16 years old, he looked like he was 12.
 However, by his prayer and perseverance he was admitted three months later to the community, and became a postulant on October 17, receiving the name Marcel.
 In his biography, Van indicated that it was during this period that he had his conversations with Jesus.
 At the request of the novice master, Van wrote the story of his childhood, as well as his conversations with Jesus, Mary and Therese.
 After initial difficulties, notably due to his young age and small size, he eventually became an exemplary religious.

 In July 1954, after the Geneva Accords, Vietnam was split in two.
 While many Christians were fleeing to seek refuge in South Vietnam, Marcel Van asked to return to the north which had become communist.
-He was arrested on May 7, 1955, and was tried and sentenced to 15 years hard labor.
+He was arrested on May 7, 1955, and was tried and sentenced to 15 years hard labor but he died after 4 years of imprisonment.

 He spent much of his time in prison ministering to the other prisoners, and was a great source of comfort for many of them.
 Witnesses described him as being radiant in faith, peace and joy.
-He died from exhaustion, tuberculosis and beriberi on July 10, 1959 at the age of 31 years.
+He died from exhaustion, tuberculosis and beriberi on July 10, 1959, at the age of 31.
 In December 1949, he had written to his superiors: "Who can know the power of love, who can know the sweetness... there will come a day when I will die, but I will die consumed by love".